 Transition is an extension of the Preschool philosophy of learning by experience and is a period of time in which the child consolidates attitudes, skills and concepts in readiness for greater success in a more formal Year One program.

-Each child's development is unique and a wide range of experiences and a variety of skills prepare children for more structured learning.
+Each child's development is unique.
+A wide range of experiences are provided in Transition to help children develop a variety of skills and prepare them for more structured learning.